A Reference Architecture for the American Multi-Modal Energy System: Abstract

 \section{Abstract}

-The American Multimodal Energy System (AMES)is a systems-of-systems comprised of four separate but interdependent infrastructure systems: the electric grid, the natural gas system, the oil system, and the coal system.
+The American Multimodal Energy System (AMES) is a system-of-systems comprised of four separate but interdependent infrastructure systems: the electric grid, the natural gas system, the oil system, and the coal system.
 Their interdependence creates the need to better understand the underlying architecture in order to pursue a more sustainable, resilient and accessible energy system.
-Collectively, these requirements necessitate a sustainable energy transition that constitute a change in the AMES' instantiated architecture; although it leaves its reference architecture largely unchanged.
+Collectively, these requirements necessitate a sustainable energy transition that constitute a change in the AMES instantiated architecture; although it leaves its reference architecture largely unchanged.
 Consequently, from a model-based systems engineering perspective, identifying the underlying reference architecture becomes a high priority.
 This paper defines a reference architecture for the AMES and its four component energy infrastructures in a single SysML model.
 The architecture includes (allocated) block definition and activity diagrams for each infrastructure.
-The reference architecture was developed from the S\&P Global Platts (GIS) map data pro data set and the EIA Annual Energy Outlook dataset.
+The reference architecture was developed from the S\&P Global Platts (GIS) Map Data Pro data set and the EIA Annual Energy Outlook dataset.
+This reference architecture serves as the foundation from which to accurately and consistently create mathematical model of the AMES.